Answered By: Susan Steele Last Updated: Jun 13, 2018 Views: 269

-Use proximity operators (WITH, NEAR, W/#, etc.) when the logical or Boolean operator "AND" still finds too much and you want to narrow results further by requiring terms to appear within the same sentence, the same paragraph, within a certain number of words of each other, etc. Check database online help to identify valid operators for specific resources.
+Use proximity operators (WITH, NEAR, W/#, etc.) when the logical or Boolean operator "AND" still finds too much and you want to narrow results further by requiring terms to appear within the same sentence, the same paragraph, within a certain number of words of each other, etc. Check database online help to identify valid operators for that database.

 - waste w5 incinerat* finds waste within 5 words of incineration, incinerating, etc., in the order specified in EBSCO databases